-Financial planning is simply setting up a plan of actions, structures, and stairs strategies that would take you to your financial goals.
+Financial planning is simply setting up a plan of actions, structures, and strategies that would take you to your financial goals.
 You can have financial intelligence but if you don’t set up structures that will translate that understanding of money into results you still will not create wealth.

 Financial planning includes determining the time when certain life/financial decisions must be taken for favorable outcomes, choosing which financial vehicle (which he explained in the book) you want to use to get to your goals, and establishing how your money must be allocated for effective management and multiplication.

 Financial discipline is simply executing and sticking to the plans that you have set during your planning stage till they produce results.
 You must understand that in the journey to wealth creation, challenges and discouragements will come and only the disciplined mind can stick to what needs to be done.

 One of the key lessons taught in this module is like you will find in most books on finance.
 That you can only have more money available by either increasing your income or reducing your expenses.
 The second is easier to do.
 And again, if you don’t discipline yourself to cut down expenses, like Parkinson’s Law states, A MAN’S [your] EXPENSES WILL ALWAYS RISE TO MEET HIS [your] INCOME AND MAKE HIM [you] STAY THE SAME.

 The Entrepreneurship Module